Temporary final rule.

-The Coast Guard proposes to establish a temporary safety zone on Lake Ontario, Olcott, NY.
-This proposed rule is intended to restrict vessels from a portion of Lake Ontario during the Olcott fireworks display.
-The safety zone established by this proposed rule is necessary to protect spectators, participants, and vessels from the hazards associated with firework display.
+The Coast Guard will establish a temporary safety zone on Lake Ontario, Olcott, New York.
+This safety zone is intended to restrict vessels from a portion of Lake Ontario during the Olcott fireworks on July 3, 2012.
+The safety zone is necessary to protect participants, spectators, and vessels from the hazards associated with a firework display.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this temporary rule, call or email LT Christopher Mercurio, Chief of Waterway Management, U.S. Coast Guard Sector Buffalo; telephone 716-843-9343, email SectorBuffaloMarineSafety@uscg.mil.
 If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.